 The mission of NFADB is to empower the voices of families of individuals who are deaf-blind and to advocate for their unique needs.

-Every person who is deaf-blind has very individual abilities, challenges and needs.
+Every person who is deaf-blind has unique abilities, goals and needs.
 This is true for families also.
 To address the uniqueness of deaf-blindness, we work side by side with families, friends and professionals to provide the following services.

 “It takes a village,” could never be more true than when you’re raising a child who is deaf-blind.
 We all need other families, professionals and community members to turn to for support, advice and sometimes a good laugh.
 Some people like to email, others like to use Facebook, and some just want to pick up the phone and speak to a real person.
 NFADB uses several strategies to help people build connections.

 NFADB strives to provide current, useful information in manageable amounts.
-The last thing we want to do is overwhelm you with information.
 Most of our resources are available online through this website or our Facebook page.
-You can access them when it is convenient for you.
+You can access them at your convenience.
 We offer training, publications, and timely announcements of upcoming events.